-We start by toasting the seeds in a pan over medium heat.
-As it can be hard to say when black sesame seeds are toasted, we add a tablespoon of white sesame seeds as well.
+Start by toasting the seeds in a pan over medium heat.
+As it can be hard to know exactly when black sesame seeds are toasted (and not burned), I recommend adding a tablespoon of white sesame seeds as well.

-Once our sesame seeds are toasted, we blend them with water and then strain it to get black sesame juice.
+Once the white sesame seeds are golden brown, remove from heat and let cool a few minutes.
+Next, blend them with water and then strain it through a nut milk bag to get black sesame juice.

-Next, pour the black sesame juice into a saucepan and add the rest of the ingredients: full-fat coconut milk for creaminess, sugar, a pinch of salt, and glutinous rice flour to help it thicken.
-Bring to a boil and whisk until thicker, that’s it!
+Next, pour the black sesame juice into a saucepan and add the rest of the ingredients: full-fat coconut milk for creaminess, sugar, a good pinch of salt, and glutinous rice flour to help it thicken.
+Bring to a boil and whisk until thickened, that's it!

-Serve this sweet soup warm, topped with roasted peanuts, or coconut flakes!
+Serve this black sesame soup warm, topped with roasted peanuts, or coconut flakes!
 A bowl of this soup + Netflix = the coziest afternoon (or evening) ever.